Do you have an urgency and want to sell your house fast?

 It’s introducing some scarcity to increase the persuasive power of the home offer.

 One method of doing this can be an exclusive bargain through a ‘one weekend only’ open house event.

-When you promote this kind of event in the copywriting it should be emphasized that it’s a time sensitive offer.
+When you promote this event in your sales copy, it should be emphasized that it’s a time-sensitive offer.

 This article has been reviewed by our editorial team.
 It has been approved for publication in accordance with our editorial policy.